RaccoonNinja/Project-SEKAI-CTF-2022-Writeups/misc/README.md

 - Vocaloid Heardle: scraping and some ffmpeg magic, to much chore -> skip
 - Random Song: blockchain, instaskip
 - Matryoshka: from PILlow to Apple iDOT pngs and smart health record and audio denoising
-  - the second part is cool but REALLY unfair, given there are no decoders or even sample scripts for players who don't have the correct *version* of iProducts
+  - the second part is cool but REALLY unfair, given there are no decoders or even sample scripts for players who don't have the correct version of iProducts. *android solo players are getting punished for not being the cool kid*